 Why is discharge printing good?
 There are a couple of good points.
 Firstly – you are able to remove a step (the underbase print) from your print job.
 Secondly – less ink is being added to the fabric, this means that the feel is really light and soft, known in the t-shirt printing world has having a “soft hand” ✋ and ultimately the garment is more comfortable to wear.

 How does it work?
 Simply put (because I’m no scientist) the ink has a bleaching agent and when cured will remove the original ink colour from the fabric and replace it with the pigment in the discharge ink.
-The pigment is then a part of the fabric rather than sitting on top like a plastisol would.
+The pigment is then a part of the fabric rather than sitting on top like a plastisol ink.

 As I mentioned above you can create effects with this technique if you choose the correct garments to work with.
 Discharge ink only affects cotton, if you choose a 100% cotton the print will be a solid colour as all the fabric will bleach out.
 If you decide you want a more vintage look to your final print you could use a poly-cotton blend, this means that only the cotton in the fabric will be affected leaving the original colour of the polyester showing through the print.
 This is certainly something to be aware of prior to requesting discharge inks on your job.